mattdrose/jquery-boiler/README.md

 ## Usage

-Make sure jQuery-boiler is loaded before your plugin.
-Weather it be loaded as an AMD module, or a script tag in your header.
+Make sure jQuery Boiler is loaded before your plugin.
+Whether it be loaded as an AMD module, or a script tag in your header.

 ### Initiate

-Create a new plugin by passing it your plugins name and the base plugin object.
+Create a new plugin by passing `$.boiler` your plugins name and the *plugin object*.

 ``` javascript
 $.boiler('tooltip', {});